Presenting your knowledge, experience or simply sharing useful information is neither an art nor magic.

 About the author: This is a guest post by Sushma S. She is currently working as a Senior Software Test Engineer in an MNC.

 In conclusion, some are natural speakers and presenters.
-Others, like me, have to work on it.
-These are my tips on making an effective presentation.
-What are yours?
+But there are also others, like me, who have to work on it.
+These are a few tips based on my experience on making an effective presentation.
+Feel free to share your feedback/experiences.
+Let us know in the comments section below.
+We would love to hear from you.

 Great tips and very well presented =] Thanks for sharing!